JanBaumgart/Jan_MADE/project/project-plan.md

 ## Main Question

-1. To what extent does the vaccination rate in Schleswig-Holstein correlate with COVID-19 case numbers in schools, categorized by school type.
+1. To what extent does the vaccination rate in Schleswig-Holstein (SH) correlate with COVID-19 case numbers in schools, categorized by school type.
-2. Are there significant differences in this correlation among various school types and regions?
+2. Are there significant differences in this possible correlation among various regions in SH?

 ## Description